jouwdan/slate-heating-card/README.md

 ## Layouts

-Screenshots show the actual card rendered with sample data.
-Icons in the standalone screenshot harness are illustrative; Home Assistant supplies its native icons when installed.
+Screenshots are captured inside Home Assistant using the Solar Slate theme, native HA icons and the system font.
+They show sample data; your selected HA theme and device determine the final colours and typography.

 **Multiple heating zones / TRVs** — independent temperatures, modes and actions in one card.